 Mysterious, Multicultural, Majestic.
 These are all the M words I could think of to describe Malta, an island south of Sicily and not that far off the Tunisian coast.
-Malta is a strange little place full of friendly people who who speak a language that sounds like what happens when Arabic and Italian have a baby.
+Malta is a wonderfully strange little place full of friendly people who speak a language that sounds like what happens when Arabic and Italian have a baby.
 Don’t let the tiny size fool you, there is more than meets the eye here in many ways.
 In one week there was no shortage of things to do.
 Here is my suggestion for a one week itinerary for Malta.

 Language: Maltese but English widely spoken

 Currency: Euro and it is easy to find ATMs